AML Compliance for Neobanks: Key Regulations and Requirements

 2. Know Your Customer (KYC)

-Neobanks implement the regulatory process known as Know Your Customer (KYC) to identify and authenticate their customers.
+Neobanks implement the regulatory process known as Know Your Customer to identify and authenticate their customers.
 KYC is a crucial aspect of the wider anti-money laundering (AML) standards that banks must comply with globally.
 KYC aims to prevent various illicit activities such as financial fraud, identity theft, terrorist financing, and money laundering.

 What is KYC?